The Grantville Gazette: "Horse Power"

-This essay by Karen Bergstralh discusses horse breeds and their characteristics common and uncommon to the era of the Thirty Years' War and Europe.
-Work output, rates and other parameters such as strength, endurance, size, and so forth.
-Riding horses and even the gaits and tendencies of breeds for this or that trait are discussed in some depth.
+This essay by Bergstralh discusses horse breeds and their characteristics, common and uncommon to the era of the Thirty Years' War and Europe.
+Work output, rates and other parameters such as strength, endurance, size, and gaits are discussed.

 Literary significance and reception

-A reviewer for the Transcendental Basenji Sermons and Enlightenment that this anthology would "almost certain to appeal to (mostly US) SF fans" since the "central conceit is that small town rural ‘plain folks’ Americans uniquely possess all the skills of their ancestors, the American sense of ‘can do’ to be able to survive and prosper in the alien environment of Europe in 1632, as well as possessing intact the political principals of their idealized 1776 fore bearers."
+A reviewer for the Transcendental Basenji Sermons and Enlightenment wrote that this anthology would "almost certain to appeal to (mostly US) SF fans" since the "central conceit is that small town rural ‘plain folks’ Americans uniquely possess all the skills of their ancestors, the American sense of ‘can do’ to be able to survive and prosper in the alien environment of Europe in 1632, as well as possessing intact the political principals of their idealized 1776 fore bearers."

-The Grantville Gazette was listed on the Locus (magazine) Paperback Bestsellers List for two months in a row during 2005, topping at number 9.
+The Grantville Gazette was listed on the Locus magazine Paperback Bestsellers List for two months in a row during 2005, topping at number 9.